Jared-Peterson/Coursework-Archive/README.md

 # Coursework-Archive

-This is an archive of my coursework that I use as a preview of past projects I have been apart of for my resume.
+This is an archive of my coursework that I use to preview past projects I have been apart mainly for my resume.